redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_autorelease.md

 The `replaces` field is optional and it specifies the bundle that the new bundle replaces in the update graph.

-The `defaultChannel` field allows to specify which channel should be the default for installing an operator.
-This eliminates the need to manually edit catalog templates after the auto-release process.
+The `defaultChannel` field is optional and it specifies which channel should be the default for installing an operator.

 ### File structure
 The schema of the file is available here: [release-config.yaml schema](https://github.com/redhat-openshift-ecosystem/operator-pipelines/blob/main/operatorcert/schemas/release-config-schema.json).